 The Supplier must notify the Customer of all personal data breaches without undue delay after receiving information of the breach or after a subcontractor of the Supplier has received information of the breach.

 If requested by the Customer, the Supplier shall, without undue delay give the Customer all relevant information concerning the data breach.
 In so far as the information in question is available to the Supplier, the Supplier shall describe at least the following to the Customer:

 (b) if possible, the sets of data subjects and the number thereof, as well as the sets of personal data types and estimated numbers,

-(c) a description of the likely consequences caused by the data breach, and
+(c) a description of the likely consequences caused by the data breach,

-(d) a description of reparative measures, that the Provider has implemented or shall implement in order to prevent data breaches in the future, and if necessary, the measures to minimize the harmful effects of the data breach.
+(d) a description of reparative measures, that the Supplier has implemented or shall implement in order to prevent data breaches in the future, and if necessary, the measures to minimize the harmful effects of the data breach.

 The Customer shall be liable for the necessary notifications to the data protection authorities.

 Aito shall compensate the Customer for damages incurred by the Customer as a result of fault or negligence by Aito, or by a sub-contractor to Aito, in the processing of personal data in breach of the Agreement or this DPA.

 The parties’ (including their group companies) liability for damages under the DPA shall be limited in scope and to the double of maximum amounts set out in the respective Agreement, except when limitations of liability are expressly prohibited under the applicable legislation or are otherwise legally invalid or unenforceable.
 To clarify, indirect damages are excluded.